Olex2/help/gui/EN/home/extension_modules.md

 ## Modules

 ### List of Extension Modules
 All extension modules that are available for this version of Olex2 (version number and also alpha, beta or release) will be listed here.
-Select the module you are interested in and the 'Please Choose a Module' button will change to 'Install'.
+Select the module you are interested in and the 'Please Choose' button will change to 'Install'.
 Press this button to start the installation.

 Note: You must be ~online~ to see the list of available modules!
 The list will remain empty if you are offline!